0.0°C > 2.0°C: Scattered clouds. Keen westerly breeze springing up. Very good visibility.

 New Bird Species

-Again there were no additions to the bird species on my site list for here in 2025
+Additions to the bird species on my site list for here in 2025:

 (Ed Wilson)